 ILLEGAL DRUG AND DRUG ABUSE AND MISUSE

 Bowdoin College expects its students and employees to comply with all the requirements of federal and Maine state law.
 As such, the possession, trafficking, or use of illegal drugs, including the illegal distribution of prescription drugs, and/or drug paraphernalia, as defined in Maine and federal statutes are prohibited and subject the violator to disciplinary action by the College as well as possible prosecution by local, state, and/or federal authorities.
 Federal laws, including those governing marijuana and cannabis, preempt state law and, therefore, apply on Bowdoin’s campus.
-The use of vaping devices, including but not limited to edibles or vaping devices (e.g. mods, pens, hookahs, JUULs, and e-cigarettes, to consume cannabis products, including but not limited to edibles, is strictly prohibited anywhere on College premises.
+Consumption of cannabis products of any kind, including, but not limited to edibles or vaping devices (e.g. mods, pens, hookahs, JUULs, e-cigarettes) is strictly prohibited anywhere on College premises.
 Bowdoin students or employees who disregard the various drug laws are responsible for their actions and are not immune from the legal process by virtue of their educational or employment status.

-Students whose illegal drug use or abuse of prescription drugs comes to the attention of the Office of the Dean of Students, including students with repeated medical transports related to alcohol or drug use, may be referred to Counseling Services or another drug treatment program.
+Students whose alcohol use, illegal drug use, or abuse of prescription drugs comes to the attention of the Office of the Dean of Students, including students with repeated medical transports related to alcohol or drug use, may be referred to Counseling Services or another drug treatment program.
 Depending on the circumstances, the student may also be subject to disciplinary action, and/or a voluntary or involuntary medical leave of absence as applicable pursuant to College policy.

 Violations that warrant dismissal from the College include: (1) selling or distributing illegal or prescription drugs; (2) placing illegal or prescription drugs in the beverages or food of others; (3) possession or consumption of illegal drugs; and (4) possession or consumption of medication that is not a student’s own prescription.
-If the Office of the Dean of Students receives reliable information or other evidence of such an offense, the Dean of Students may temporarily suspend the student pending formal hearing by the Conduct Review Board.
+If the Office of the Dean of Students receives reliable information or other evidence of such an offense, the Dean of Students may temporarily suspend the student pending a disciplinary process.

 Indoor smoking is not permitted anywhere on College property, including in residence halls and office buildings. this Smoking includes the use of vaping devices (including but not limited to, mods, pens, hookahs, JUULs, and e-cigarettes), including residence halls and office buildings.
 Smoking is also not permitted on athletic grounds, in College vehicles, or within fifty feet of all building entrances.

-Individuals must be twenty-one (21) years of age or older to purchase, possess, or consume tobacco and tobacco products in Maine (except students born before July 1, 2000).
+Individuals must be twenty-one (21) years of age or older to purchase, possess, or consume tobacco and tobacco products in Maine.
 It is illegal for minors (20 years of age or younger) to purchase, possess, or consume tobacco products in Maine.
-For more information, please visit the Bowdoin’s Campus Non-Smoking Environment.
+For more information, please visit Bowdoin’s Campus Non-Smoking Environment.

 Disabling or otherwise tampering with any fire safety device, to allow smoking in residential spaces or for any other reason, is a violation of both College policy and state and federal law, and will result in sanctions and possible criminal prosecution.